 On February 22, 2009, fireball1, the refurbished old Sandia camera from Laird, took up fireball4's old spot for a check out run.

 On May 12, 2009, Larry Gundrum, who I met searching for meteorites at Buzzard Coulee took fireball1 to Winnipeg.
 Here is fireball1 on the roof of Larry's house.
+Larry has kept the camera running reliably ever since.

 Here's fireball7, installed on Ron Lupack's roof in Dauphin.
+Ron took the camera offline in 2012 to pursue other projects.

 fireball3 and fireball4 both caught their first simultaneous meteor on March 1, 2009 as shown in the images above.
 The data were automatically sent to a central computer named io which then computed an orbit shown below.